marcos-sb/distributed-banking-system/README.md

 RUN
 ---
-It is adised to run each agent in a different terminal so following the message flow would be easier.
+It is advised to run each agent in a different terminal so following the message flow would be easier.
 To start execution, type (one line per terminal):
 `java -jar cashmachine/target/cashmachine-0.0.1.jar`
 `java -jar consortium/target/consortium-0.0.1.jar`